murderbaer/color_slider/server/README.md

 ## MySQL

 The `colors.sql` contains commands which can be copied and pasted to easylie create a functioning database.
-If other configuraiton olptions are needed changes have to be made in `DatabaseHandler`
+If other configuraiton options are needed changes have to be made in `DatabaseHandler`